by Angela Kambouris

 I’ve always believed that anything you do in life is worth doing purposefully, deliberately with passion, care and creativity.
 All work benefits from an entrepreneurial mindset.
 If you are the hotel baggage handler, the coffee barista or senior manager in a tech company, there is no reason why you cannot shine through your entrepreneurial approach to your work.
 As the questions, what can make your co-workers job easier?
 What can make the customer experience be delivered with a WOW factor?

 When you engage in problem-solving, value creation becomes enhanced.
-People are provided with an opportunity to thrive at work and achieve a level of fulfilment.
+People are provided with an opportunity to thrive at work and achieve a level of fulfillment.
 If you embrace your career with an entrepreneurial spirit you have the power to be the predominant creative force in life.

 Tapping into your entrepreneurial impulses creates opportunities to challenge the status quo, disrupt the everyday mindset, rise to new thinking and deliver results.
 You don’t need to leave your job, start your own company to tap into entrepreneurial attributes.
 Let’s explore how to lead your inner entrepreneur, tap into your entrepreneurial impulses and seize the moment.

 1. Take the initiative in any given moment

 When you rise above the average, the golden moments present and experiencing a level of fulfilment is present.
 Volunteer to solve a difficult problem, stay back to break down a problem when all are packing up their desks to go home and complete the project when all have resigned to the view that it is not their role.
 Go beyond the minimum amount of work, let the workplace know that you are reliable and committed to providing the highest quality to the client.

 2. Disarm boundaries and eradicate the job description mentality